paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 (eee_4_6_5_1)=
 ### Radiations as a factor of wear-out

-In space, radiations are one of the sources for degradation and wear-out of EEE components.
-The Total Ionizing Dose (TID) or Displacement Damage (DD) due to non-ionizing elements such as proton, electrons and neutrons are the key factors for the degradation of EEE components.
+In space, radiations are one of the sources for {term}`degradation <Degradation>` and wear-out of EEE components.
+The Total Ionizing Dose (TID) or Displacement Damage (DD) due to non-ionizing elements such as proton, electrons and neutrons are the key factors for the {term}`degradation <Degradation>` of EEE components.
 The components dedicated to space are developed during their design phase to tolerate space radiations with design for a margin of 2 on the total cumulated dose.
 The commercial components are generally not designed for the requirements of space industry.
 So, these components are qualified with an estimation of the total dose received by the EEE component during the life of the satellite.
 A minimum margin factor of 2 on the total cumulated dose measured during qualification is used as a basis for acceptance of these commercial components.
 This margin is used to consider uncertainties of components and variations in the total radiations dose.
 If the margin is set between 1.2 and 2, additional qualifications and a risk analysis are generally performed.
 If the margin is lower than 1.2, components are rejected and not used.

 **Model of wear-out for radiations**